 While CSP is size-neutral, very small and very large operations will have to consider whether CSP is worthwhile for them.
-Very small acreage operations, even if producing very high value crops and conservation per acre, can only earn a limited payment due to the fact that environmental benefit payment points are multiplied by acres.
-A ten acre farm, for instance, may only be able to earn a few hundred dollars per year through CSP, which may be worth it for some farmers, even if it is primarily for the stewardship recognition, but for others it may not be worth the paperwork.
+Very small acreage operations, even if producing very high value crops and conservation per acre, may only be able to earn the minimum payment, due to the fact that total acreage is used to determine payments.
+A ten acre farm, for instance, may only be able to earn only the minimum payment through CSP, which may be worth it for some farmers, even if it is primarily for the stewardship recognition, but for others it may not be worth the paperwork.

-In order not to prejudice the program against small acreage, high-value operations and to help reap the added conservation benefits, NSAC has long advocated that NRCS offer a \$1,500 annual minimum contract payment amount.
-The agency has not yet accepted that proposal, though they have created a minimum \$1,000 annual payment amount for participants who are socially disadvantaged, beginning, or limited resource farmers or ranchers.
-NSAC hopes NRCS will raise the amount and expand it to cover all farmers in the near future.
+In order not to prejudice the program against small acreage, high-value operations, NSAC has advocated that NRCS offer a \$1,500 annual minimum contract payment, and we are pleased that the agency has accepted this proposal beginning in 2016.
+This minimum is available for all producers and represents an increase over the \$1,000 minimum available for only beginning and socially disadvantaged applicants in 2015.
+NSAC applauds NRCS for making this change to more appropriately reward superior environmental performance for all operations, regardless of their size.

-At the other extreme, larger acreage operations using excellent conservation practices may find themselves at the capped annual payment of \$40,000 per year, even if their payment points when multiplied by acreage would yield a higher payment.
+At the other extreme, larger acreage operations using excellent conservation practices may find themselves at the capped annual payment of \$40,000 per year, even if their maintenance and additional payments when based on acreage would yield a higher payment.
 For example, a 2,500-acre cropping operation otherwise eligible for \$20 per acre on average would exceed the limit of \$40,000, and thus would receive only \$16 an acre so as to avoid exceeding the annual payment cap.
-Or, a 12,000acre ranch otherwise eligible for \$4 per acre on average would exceed the cap and would thus receive \$3.34 per acre to avoid exceeding the limit.
+Or, a 12,000-acre ranch otherwise eligible for \$4 per acre on average would exceed the cap and would thus receive \$3.34 per acre to avoid exceeding the limit.